empus/armour/README.md

 When in mode '***secure***', the channel will be in mode +Dm and voice joining users when they have passed all scans, effectively making them visible to the rest of the channel.

-The cycle at which the '/NAMES -d' cycle is done, is configurable.
+The cycle at which the '/WHO' cycle is done, is configurable.
 More frequent means a shorter wait, but can potentially create bot lag.

 The bot can stack modes on a timer also so several users can be voiced together.
 This is much cleaner than